 So without more delay, here we go!

 We left off with a nice mile marker in the character development for both Mayuri and Crow in the last episode of my previous article.
 Mayuri learns that there are people who care for her as a person, beyond her utility, even though she still harbors doubts about her connection to humanity at large.
-Similarly, this care is shown by Crow, who up to this point had treated her only as a tool, and was similarly pragmatic and utilitarian in relation to his duty as a Knight.
-This following episode similarly deals with Mayuri’s backstory, how she gained the powers she did, and what led her to be used by the Tribune.
+Notably, this care is shown by Crow, who up to this point had treated her only as a tool, and was similarly pragmatic and utilitarian in relation to his duty as a Knight.
+This following episode, in the same way, deals with Mayuri’s backstory, how she gained the powers she did, and what led her to be used by the Tribune.

 It’s… well of course it isn’t pretty, this is Garo.
 Dead parents are rampant in backstories for all the characters in this franchise.
 But what is especially cutting isn’t what happens to Mayuri before she’s even born, it’s what happens afterwards.

 It makes me legitimately angry to see how the Tribune knows she is human – fully – not an artificial creation, and still treat her as a tool to be used.
 She sleeps in a cold coffin, and is looked after and cared for by a Priest here who is more mechanic than father-figure.
 The higher-ups may do it simply out of detachment from her situation, but Shido, the Makai Priest should know better.
 He claims that her isolation from any sort of normal life experience is for her own good.
 He says that getting too attached to her would just be a hindrance, or cause more pain, but that’s blatantly not true at all.